VanPaitin/paitin_hangman/README.md

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

-# Enjoy your Hangman experience and try not to be hanged....
+# Enjoy your Hangman experience and try not to be hanged...
 good luck...